 You may have a maximum of fifty-five guests indoors.
 For longer guest lists, the veranda and surrounding yard can accommodate the ceremony and/or a reception of up to 200 guests.

 If you wish more information or would like to make an appointment to see our facility, please contact us.
-Dawn- (559)252-9208 for Weddings and Anniversaries.
+Dawn- (559)252-9208 for Event rental.